Meet the team behind The Feel of Sofia

 I studied in one of the best Middle schools in Sofia “de donde se un poco de español” and later in one of the best High schools “ou j’ai appris un peu de français”.
 Now I’m studying law at the Sofia University “St. Kliment Ohridski” – the oldest university in Bulgaria.</p>

 In 2013 I got my Tour Guide Certificate and I’ve been a professional guide since August 2016.

 My first job as a tour guide was in City Sightseeing Sofia – the only bus tour around the city, where I did more than 200 tours.
-Now, I’m working as a Tour guide in The Museum of Sofia History as well.
+Now, I’m also working as a Tour guide in The Museum of Sofia History.

 In December 2016 together with Ivana we created The Feel of Sofia – a platform for free tours and social activities in the city with a blog.